AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 We have transparency with our grocery prices, our housing prices, cars --- it enables us to make choices and seek out the best value deal.

-Secondly, another piece of key feedback i’ve received is the lack of willingness on the part of government to move away from large entrenched supplier relationships, and being willing to give a smaller company a go due to the perceived delivery risk of doing so.
+Secondly, another piece of key feedback I’ve received is the lack of willingness on the part of government to move away from large entrenched supplier relationships, and being willing to give a smaller company a go due to the perceived delivery risk of doing so.

 A third bit of feedback relates to the level of upfront investment smaller companies have to make to achieve the necessary security clearances for their staff and their product solutions before they can work with government.